 Site Name Address Description And Purpose Particular Local Significance The Plump Top of Main Street Informal raised grass area that is a focal point of Terrington.
 Within the National Landscape.
 Beauty: The site is beautiful, framed by an ensemble of historic buildings at the top of the village with views all the way down Main Street.
 Mature trees form an outer circle on the raised plump.
 Within the Conservation Area.
 Historic Significance: The Plump is crucial to the settlement's identity.
-A CONTRACTOR OF THE PARTY OF TH Water hydrant (NDHA) on the site.
+MAN A THE REST OF THE PARTY OF Water hydrant (NDHA) on the site.
 Recreational Value: Open to public for relaxing, walking or playing.
-Tranquility: Tranquil - even though at the top of Terrington the village is small and quiet.
+Tranquillity: Tranquil - even though at the top of Terrington the village is small and quiet.
 Richness of wildlife: Mown grass but with a circle of very mature trees with a variety of wildlife including nesting tawny owls.
 Terrington village hall playing fields, Mowthorpe Lane Sports and recreation areas for the community.
-A full size football pitch; 2 outside tennis/pickleball courts; inside badminton and pickle ball Beauty: Largely grassed and surrounded on two sides by mature trees.
+A full size football pitch; 2 outside tennis/pickleball courts; inside badminton and pickleball Beauty: Largely grassed and surrounded on two sides by mature trees.
 Mature hedgerow on Mowthorpe Lane side, three other sides with newly planted hedgerow.
-Views across open farmland, hedgerow and woods. children's court; adventure playground.
+Views across open farmland, hedgerow and woods. children's play area and children's court; adventure playground.
 All well maintained.
-Within the National Landscape.
-Historic Significance: Site of the Beacon. play area and tennis courts play area and cennis courts Recreational Value: Very high - good quality, well maintained area and equipment and the only formal recreational space in the parish.
-Tranquility: Tranquil when not in active use Richness of Wildlife: Site itself will not be rich in wildlife, but trees and hedgerow around the edge have potential to be so.
+Historic Significance: Site of the Beacon erected for QEII Platinum Jubilee 2022. tennis courts Recreational Value: Very high - good quality, well maintained area and equipment and the only formal recreational space in the parish.
+Tranquillity: Tranquil when not in active use Richness of Wildlife: Site itself will not be rich in wildlife, but trees and hedgerow around the edge have potential to be so.

-Site Name Address Description And Purpose Particular Local Significance Bowling Green Top of South Back Lane West Village bowling green with outstanding views towards the Vale of York, bordered by hedgerow.
-Beauty: Outstandingly beautiful sitting on top of Terrington ridge with views towards the Vale of York.
+Site Name Address Description And Purpose Particular Local Significance Bowling Green Back Lane or Beauty: Outstandingly beautiful sitting on top of Terrington ridge with views towards the Vale of York.
 Surrounded on all sides by mature hedgerow.
 Within the National Landscape.
 Historic Significance: The club dates back to at least 1904.
 Within the Conservation Area.
 Recreational Value: Very high - many members competing in two bowling leagues.
 Very well maintained green and surrounds.
-Tranquility: Tranquil when not in active use.
-Richness of wildlife: The green is not rich in wildlife but the surrounding hedgerow is rich with nesting birds and other small mammals.
-Cemetery Mowthorpe Lane Parish cemetery located within the AONB and also the spiritual heart of the community where many loved Beauty: Mature trees and bushes frame the cemetery with a backdrop of a mature sloping wood.
+Tranquillity: Tranquil when not in active use.
+Richness of wildlife: The green is not rich in wildlife but the surrounding hedgerow is rich with nesting birds and small mammals.
+Cemetery Mowthorpe Lane Parish cemetery located within the National Landscape and also the spiritual heart of the community where many loved ones are buried.
+Within the National Landscape.
+National Landscape and also the Beauty: Mature trees and bushes frame the cemetery with a backdrop of a mature sloping wood.
 Low attractive stone wall on three sides.
-Views across open farmland, hedgerow and woods. ones are buried.
-Within the National Landscape.
-Historic Significance: Served by a water hydrant (NDHA) Recreational Value: Accessible to general public for quiet enjoyment.
-Tranquility: Use as a graveyard provides a strong sense of tranquility.
+Views across open farmland, hedgerow and woods.
+Historic Significance: Established in 1905 with consecrated and unconsecrated areas when the churchyard was closed for further burials.
+The Sexton's hut still contains the wheeled Parish Bier to take coffins from the church to the cemetery.
+TOTAL PROPERTY OF THE PARTY OF Recreational Value: Accessible to general public for quiet enjoyment.
+Tranquillity: Use as a graveyard provides a strong sense of tranquillity.
 Richness of Wildlife: Large number of trees and bushes likely to make the land richer in wildlife.